Bel Air, Los Angeles: In popular culture

 Television shows and films have been filmed in Bel Air, or are said to take place in the community.
 Exterior shots for the Beverly Hillbillies were shot in and around 750 Bel Air Road, built by Lynn Atkinson (and later sold to hotelier Arnold Kirkeby after Atkinson's wife refused to move into a house she thought too ostentatious).

-Several scenes in the film "Get Hard" (2015) were set in Bel Air.
+Several scenes in the 2015 film "Get Hard" were set in Bel Air.
 Exterior scenes from films such as Get Shorty (1995) have also been filmed in the area.

 Several episodes of the television show The Rockford Files were filmed in Bel Air.

-The television sitcom The Fresh Prince of Bel-Air, starring actor and rapper Will Smith, was set in the neighborhood, although the exterior shots used were filmed in nearby Brentwood.
+The sitcom The Fresh Prince of Bel-Air, starring actor and rapper Will Smith, was set in the neighborhood, although exterior shots were filmed in Brentwood.

-The Bel Air house featured in the film Strangers When We Meet (1960) was built and completed during filming, and still stands today as a private residence.
+The Bel Air house featured in the 1960 film Strangers When We Meet was built and completed during filming, and still stands today as a private residence.

 The Bel Air Film Festival, first held in 2008, is an annual international film festival held in Bel Air and the Los Angeles area.

 Bel Air is also represented in music, such as in the song "Bel Air" by Lana Del Rey.

 The Chevrolet Bel Air was a full-size car produced by Chevrolet for the 1950–1975 model years.